Criminal Law (Child

 offence in paragraph (1) does not apply to –

-married to the child’s father at the time of the child’s birth;
+child’s mother, if, at the time of the child’s birth, she was

 (3) A